dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 1,914 current revised observations for both measures across EA21, Germany, and France from January 2000 through July 2026; it is not a replacement for historical release values or independent national-producer publications.

+The supplemental Eurostat construction-output entry is `empirically-verified` for the harmonised aggregate publication lineage.
+Ten official Atom-search pages enumerate 916 raw results and 915 unique alternate URIs, including one identical duplicate, and select 257 source-dated releases from March 2002 through September 2026 while preserving all 658 unique exclusions.
+The release lineage changes from quarterly to monthly frequency;
+the archive keeps those identities separate, preserves the repeated 2002-Q4 publication pair, and does not manufacture the missing April 2015 release.
+All 257 landings and 225 discovered English documents (11 HTML and 214 PDF) are retained; 32 self-contained modern landings expose no separate document.
+Six of those landings, from October 2024 through March 2025, retain headline evidence without a parseable source table.
+Source-era HTML/PDF tables retain supported euro-area, German, and French percentage changes and membership composition, including one product-code-scoped repair for a September 2011 table header that repeats June where May belongs.
+The separately retained `sts_copr_m` JSON-stat table contains 1,914 current revised monthly observations across EA21, Germany, and France from January 2000 through July 2026; it is not a replacement for historical release values, quarterly evidence, or independent national-producer publications.

 The Federal Reserve G.17 industrial-production entry is the first route raised to `empirically-verified`: its official release index and all 319 enumerated